TV Brasília

 TV Brasília is a Brazilian television station based in Brasília, Distrito Federal.
 It operates on channel 6.1 (28 digital UHF) and is affiliated with RedeTV!.
-It was founded on April 21, 1960 of present by Assis Chateaubriand, on the same day as the inauguration of Brasília, and currently half of its shares belong to the Diários Associados and the other half to the Paulo Octávio Organizations.
+It was founded on April 21, 1960, of present by Assis Chateaubriand, on the same day as the inauguration of Brasília, and currently half of its shares belong to the Diários Associados and the other half to the Paulo Octávio Organizations.
 Its studios are located in the headquarters of the newspaper Correio Braziliense, where Diários Associados' graphic designers are located.
 Its transmitters are located in the digital TV tower in Brasília, in the administrative region of Lago Norte.
-It is the oldest inland broadcaster in the country and is considered RedeTV's most important affiliate.
+It is the oldest inland television station in the country and is considered RedeTV's most important affiliate.